-Conflict of Interest - All directors and employees are prohibited from engaging in transactions that result in conflicts of interest and are mandated to promptly disclose actual or perceived conflicts of interest, such as acceptance of gifts, interest in businesses of competitors, participation in other organization or activities and close personal relationships in the Company or its suppliers.
+Conflict of Interest – All directors and employees are prohibited from engaging in transactions that result in conflicts of interest and are mandated to promptly disclose actual or perceived conflicts of interest, such as acceptance of gifts, interest in businesses of competitors, participation in other organization or activities and close personal relationships in the Company or its affiliates and subsidiaries.
 Conflicted directors are required to inhibit themselves from participating in board meetings and are specifically identified in the Company’s Definitive Information Statement submitted to the SEC.

 Acceptance of Gifts and Travel Sponsored by Business Partners (Anti-Corruption Policy) – The Company prohibits the solicitation or acceptance of gifts in any form from a business partner, directly or indirectly, by any director, officer or employee of the Company.
 The policy is intended to ensure integrity in procurement practices and the selection of the most appropriate business partner in each instance.

-Related Party Transactions - Full disclosure of the details, nature, extent, and all other material information on transactions with related parties shall be observed in the Company’s financial statements, and in its quarterly and annual reports to the SEC and PSE.
-Management shall present the details of all transactions entered into by the Company with related parties to the Audit and Risk Management Related Party Transactions Committee for review.
-In addition, material transactions shall be reviewed and approved by all the independent directors.
-This is to ensure that the Company conducts all related-party transactions on an arms' length basis.
+Related Party Transactions – Full disclosure of the details, nature, extent and all other material information on transactions with related parties in the Company’s financial statements and quarterly and annual reports to the SEC and PSE shall be observed at all times.
+Details of transactions entered into by the Company with related parties are required to be reviewed by independent directors in accordance with the RPT Policy, to ensure these are conducted at arms’ length.

-Policy on Accountability, Integrity and Vigilance – This is the Company’s whistleblowing policy, adopted to create an environment where concerns and issues, made in good faith, may be raised freely within the organization.
+Policy on Accountability, Integrity and Vigilance (Whistleblowing Policy) – This was adopted to create an environment where concerns and issues, made in good faith, may be raised freely within the organization.
 Any director, officer, employee customers, shareholders, vendors, suppliers and other stakeholders may accomplish an incident report on suspected or actual violations of the Code of Ethics, the Company’s Code of Conduct or any other applicable policy, law or regulation.
 The policy provides for a conduct of investigation of the incident report.
 The policy also includes provisions for non-retaliation against filer of the incident report.
 Upon receipt of the incident report, Management conducts an investigation on its merit, subject to due process, and impose applicable penalties and sanctions thereafter.